apolson8/dsr_outside/README.md

-# Assessment of the demesal shelf rockfish stock complex in the Southeast outside subdistrict of the Gulf of Alaska
+# Assessment of the demesal shelf rockfish stock complex in the southeast outside subdistrict of the Gulf of Alaska

 Please direct any questions to: Andrew Olson (andrew.olson@alaska.gov)